junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

-Dean: (referring the Doctor&River) I guess a thousand year age gap isn't a problem then.
+Dean: (referring to the Doctor & River) I guess a thousand year age gap isn't a problem then.

 The Doctor/River: You got anything you want to say about that?

 Dean: What?
 No, no, of course not.

-(Dean unintentionally glances at Cas, finding him look at him, too.)
+(Dean unintentionally glances at Cas, finding him looking at him, too.)

-River: We were married when I was half-way killing him and he was trying to save the world.
+River: We were married when I was halfway killing him and he was trying to save the world.
 It's complicated.

 Dean: (grins) Isn't it always? (unintentionally meets Cas's eyes again)

-Cas: (referring Dean) When we first met, he shot me and stabbed a dagger in my heart.
+Cas: (referring to Dean) When we first met, he shot me and stabbed a dagger in my heart.

 Dean: (quickly) Sorry.